 ‘I have a parting gift for you, Lady Sophia.’

 Sophia flushed with surprise and concern.
 She looked at the package and went to unwrap it.
-Miranda shook her head.
+Mirabelle shook her head.

 ‘I ask that you open it when halfway between my home and yours.
 As much as I will regret not seeing your expression, Lady Sophia, my imagination will suffice.’